Advanced Surgical Techniques

 Advanced Recovery Phase (Weeks 7–12 and Beyond)

-- Minimal meds; focus on activity-based relief
+- Minimal support needed; focus on activity-based recovery

 - Limb elevation as needed for flare-ups